 While Dupuytren’s syndrome is not life-threatening, it can limit your ability to properly use your hand.
 Opening your hand and holding objects will become extremely difficult if your condition is not treated in a timely manner.

 There are treatment options available if Dupuytren’s syndrome is making it difficult to perform normal tasks with your hands.
 At Arora Hand Surgery, Dr. Arora and his team can come up with a customized treatment for you.
-Contact us today to schedule a consultation at our office in West Bloomfield, St. Clair Shores, Macomb, or Howell.
+Contact us today to schedule a consultation at our office in West Bloomfield, Warren, Macomb, or Howell.